TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 2/James 2.17.md

 ---

-Even so faith, if it have not works, is dead in itself.
+Even so faith, if it has no works, is dead in itself.